-When training journalists, I used to joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.
+When training journalists, I joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.

-You often find long, comma-packed sentences in American newspapers.
+You find long, comma-packed sentences in American newspapers.
 They don’t make for easy reading.

-Use plenty of full stops instead — periods to Americans — and spare the comma.
+Use plenty of full stops instead — periods if you’re American — and spare the comma.

 Keeping track of who does what to whom is hard in long, comma-laden sentences.
 Breaking sentences into smaller units of meaning makes writing easier to follow.